monyhar/monyhar/monyhar/docs/infra/new_builder.md

 ## Pick a name and a builder group

-Your new builder's name should follow the [chromium builder naming scheme][3].
+Your new builder's name should follow the [monyhar builder naming scheme][3].

 Builders are put into builder groups, with the group acting as part of the key used for looking up configuration for the builder in various places.
 Builders